nuagenetworks/nuage-kubernetes/kubernetes-ha-deployment/README.md

 2. Under the "kubernetes" Enterprise, create a user "k8s-admin" and add the user to the "Administrators" group.

    ..
 Note:: The steps to create the user and adding the user to a particular group can be found in the "CSP User Management" section in the "Nuage VSP User Guide".
-Also, Installation of Nuage VSP components is beyond the scope of this guide.

 3. Login to the VSD node using the CLI and execute the following command: